 How can a coach determine whether this is due to program design?

 If a coach notices that his or her athletes are getting a lot of ‘knocks and small niggles’ during training, would this just be normal, or could there be other factors at work?

 It is interesting here to research many of the studies on ‘Over-training’.
 They did prove that not enough recovery or training to hard and/or too long can lead to this syndrome.
 It wasn’t until Dr Richard Budgett (Great Britain Olympic Team Head of Medicine) put forward a more feasible explanation.
 So he replaced ‘Over training Syndrome’ with “Under performance Syndrome’ and the pieces of the jigsaw started to fall into place.

 Dr Budgett explained that there were many factors, not just poor training modality that led to athletes under performing.
 These included poor diet, lack of sleep, drugs, alcohol, poor relationships, general stress, family problems etc etc.

-Secondly, we began close H.R. analysis of all training sessions, whether easy, moderate or hard and looked closely at recovery rates.
+Secondly, we began close H.R. analysis of all training sessions.
+Whether easy, moderate or hard and looked closely at recovery rates.
 We also made players take specific days off and encouraged active recovery.
-Thirdly, we began cooking classes/advice, Besty’s wife (Meagan) came in and talked at length to players, coaches and partners (she was a medical doctors as well) on relationships and how to overcome problems.
+Thirdly, we began cooking classes/advice.
+Besty’s wife came in and talked at length (she was a medical doctors as well) on relationships and how to overcome problems.
 Finally, we offered multivitamins/mineral supplements and brown anti-oxidants.
 It seemed to work.